nineteez/usyd-wam-calculator_1/README.md

 USYD WAM Calculator

-A lightweight terminal tool for Master of Computer Science students at the University of Sydney.
+A simple terminal tool for Master of Computer Science students at the University of Sydney.

-It calculates the average exam marks required to qualify for your desired second-year stream (Research, Work Integrated Learning, or Capstone) and recommends study focus areas based on your enrolled subjects.
+It helps you:

+Estimate your maximum achievable WAM based on your current marks Determine your eligibility for Research, Work Integrated Learning, or Capstone streams Get learning outcomes to focus on, tailored to your current units

-Based On-------
+Based On Core Units:

-Core first-year units in the USYD CS Masters program:
-- `COMP9001` — Introduction to Programming
+COMP9001 – Python Programming
-- `COMP9120` — Database Management Systems
+COMP9120 – Database Management Systems
-- `COMP9123` — Data Structures and Algorithms
+COMP9123 – Data Structures & Algorithms
-- `COMP9601` — Computer and Network Organisation
+COMP9601 – Computer & Network Organisation
-- `INFO5990` — Professional Practice in IT
+INFO5990 – IT Management
-- `INFO5992` — Understanding IT Innovations
+INFO5992 – IT Innovations
-- `INFO6007` — Project Management in IT
+INFO6007 – IT Project Management
-- `STAT5002` — Introductory Statistics for Data Science (also used in Algorithms & AI specialisations)

-Usage-------
+STAT5002 – Stats for Data Science

+How It Works
-Follow prompts to enter:
+Just follow the prompts to enter:

-Your name, semester, specialisation
+Your name, semester, and stream goal
-Target stream
+Your specialisation and enrolled units
-Current subject grades
+Your current grades
-The tool then calculates:

-Required exam averages
-Learning outcomes to revise